Guru-1205/Java-DSA-OOPS-PrepHub/README.md

 - [License](#license)

 ## Introduction
-Hey there ,it's Gc here
+👋 Hey there, it's Gc here!

 📚 Welcome to the **Java-DSA-OOPS-PrepHub** repository!
 This repository is designed to help you master Data Structures and Algorithms (DSA) and Object-Oriented Programming (OOPS) in Java, with a special focus on interview and placement preparation.

 ## Features

 ✨ **Features**:
-- **Books**: Curated selection of books on Java, DSA, and OOPS.
+- **📖 Books**: Curated selection of books on Java, DSA, and OOPS.
-- **Cheat Sheets**: Quick reference guides for important concepts.
+- **📑 Cheat Sheets**: Quick reference guides for important concepts.
-- **Interview Preparation**: Questions and answers for DSA and OOPS.
+- **💼 Interview Preparation**: Questions and answers for DSA and OOPS.
-- **Handwritten Notes**: Detailed notes for better understanding.
+- **✍️ Handwritten Notes**: Detailed notes for better understanding.

 ## Resources